elliottslaughter/task-bench-paper/sc20_reviews/response.md

 ## Reviewer 5

+  * Whether dependencies are constructured ahead of time or on the fly is a feature of a specific implementation of Task Bench, not the core API.

+    FIXME: Add note about added Dask/TensorFlow impls, or whether we add more text, or whatever.

   * We added Section V.G.

   * Figure 11 is comparable to Figure 3.
 As described in the text, Figure 3 is generated from Figure 2 by computing, for each data point, efficiency and task granularity.
 These are derived metrics, resulting in a parametric graph.
 Intuitively, there is a data point per problem size, but task granularity does not necessarily decrease with problem size.
 This view makes it intuitive how efficiency and task granularity are related.